 All employees and contractors should be familiar with and follow Hecla’s Safety and Health Policy guidelines.
 Adherence to safety and health practices and standards is a condition of employment and of contractor continuance.
 This policy and the Safety and Health Management System provide guidelines for responsibility, accountability, training, communication resources, engineering design, performance measurement, and sustainable improvement.

-Hecla employs nearly 1,700 people world-wide with a total compensation of more than 190 million in 2018.
-Women comprise 16% of our management team and 8.8% of our entire workforce.
+Hecla employs more than 1,640 people world-wide with a total compensation of more than 192 million in 2019.
+Nineteen percent of our salaried positions, which include our management team, is women and company-wide, women comprise 9.3 percent of our workforce.

 We’re the largest private-sector employer in Juneau, Alaska.
 Greens Creek’s average employee’s annual total compensation of $122,800 is more than two times the average non-mining private sector salary in Juneau, Alaska’s capital.

-When operating, Lucky Friday wages were nearly triple the average annual wage in Shoshone County, Idaho.
-The nearly $22 million payroll supports 253 direct jobs for an annual average salary of $84,000.
+Wages at the Lucky Friday Mine are nearly triple the average annual wage in Shoshone County, Idaho.
+When fully operational, the nearly $22 million payroll will support 253 direct jobs for an annual average salary of $84,000.
 (The local average non-Hecla salary is just over $30,000.)
 The mine’s aggregate payroll is more than $50.9 million for 414 direct jobs.
 The Lucky Friday Mine is the only Hecla facility covered by a collective bargaining agreement and represents about 17% of Hecla’s total hourly work force.
-The local union (USW 5114) has been on strike since March 2017.
-The main unresolved issue is who assigns where, and with whom, employees will work (senior tenured miners or management) – what’s known as the Lucky Friday Bidding System.
-Lucky Friday has offered to the union the same bidding system as the nearby Galena and Stillwater mines, which are also represented by the same USW.
-The Galena workers have overwhelmingly accepted a recent collective bargaining agreement at that site.
-Learn more about the current Lucky Friday Labor Negotiations.

 Our employees benefit from a variety of company-sponsored health and wellness programs that cover education, health interventions, and disease management.
 Our responsibility to ensure a safe workplace extends to providing opportunities for employee wellness.

 The Hecla Take 5 Safety Focus continuous improvement initiative is designed to improve job site awareness and decrease exposures to high and critical risks at each site.
-As a result of this initiative, there has been more than a 60 percent reduction in safety incidents over the past six years.
+Our safety and behavior focus have steadily improved our safety records every year over the past six years.

 In 2012, Hecla joined with the National Mining Association (NMA) as one of the participating companies in the new CORESafety mining program, a voluntary, scalable, mining-specific safety and health management system whose goal is to eliminate fatalities and reduce the rate of mining injuries by 50 percent nationwide over the next five years.